Van L. Lawrence Fellowship

 The Van L. Lawrence Fellowship was created to honor Van L. Lawrence, M.D. for his outstanding contribution to voice, and particularly to recognize the importance of the interdisciplinary education he fostered among laryngologists and singing teachers.
 It is awarded jointly by The Voice Foundation and the Foundation Heritage Fund of the NATS Endowment.
 The Fellowship winner will be provided with the opportunity to attend the annual Symposium on Care of the Professional Voice and visit laryngologists, speech pathologists, voice scientists, and research centers associated with The Voice Foundation during the fellowship year, with resulting research to be considered for expedited publication in the Journal of Voice or Journal of Singing.

-The 2022 fellowship will be awarded at the 51st Annual Symposium - Care of the Professional Voice, (Date TBA) in Philadelphia.
+The 2023 fellowship will be awarded at the next Annual Symposium - Care of the Professional Voice, May 31-June 4, 2023, in Philadelphia.

 Application instructions are listed below, and on The Voice Foundation website.